 STROBES "TO GO ":

-• Paul C. Buff Einstein E640 (a couple of them) + Vagabond Mini Lithium battery pack.
+• Paul C. Buff Einstein E640 (three of them) + Vagabond Mini Lithium battery pack.

 These strobes are amazing: 9 f-stop power variability (2.5 Ws to 640 Ws), all-digital control from enormous LCD display and color consistency +/- 50° at any power.